Changes in V3

 API architecture and design

-V2 used a monolithic design that was specific to the accommodation vertical of the travel market.
+In V2, the API employed a monolithic design tailored specifically for the accommodation vertical of the travel industry.

 Version 3.0

-/accommodations/* endpoints provide functionality specific to the accommodation vertical of the travel market.
+✅ /accommodations/ endpoints - which focus on the accommodation vertical within the travel market.

-/common/* endpoints provide generic, supporting information about different types of location (such as countries, cities, landmarks and airports), payments (currencies and payment cards) and languages.
-These endpoints are vertical-agnostic.
+✅ /common/* endpoints - which provide generic, cross-vertical information about locations (such as countries, cities, landmarks, and airports), payments (currencies and payment methods), and languages.

-These endpoints support the [Search, look and redirect-to-book] (/demand/docs/getting-started/try-out-the-api#search-and-look) integration type.
+These endpoints are designed to support the Search, look and redirect-to-book integration type.

 Version 3.1

-These endpoints extend the API's capabilities to support Search, look and book and Post-booking integration types.
+These endpoints extend the API's capabilities to include Search, look and book and Post-booking integration types.

 Authentication